-People who follow the carnivore diet eat only meat and other animal-based foods.
+A carnviore diet refers to the consumption of animal-based foods.
+People who follow a carnivorous dietary pattern eat almost exclusively only meat and other animal-based foods.

 This article reviews the foods that are allowed in the carnivore diet and explains how to follow the diet, including a 5-day sample menu.